Location: One North Main Street, Third Floor, Carbondale, PA 18407

 1. Mr. and Mrs. Jerry Williams, Carbondale

-2. Nancy Hollenback, Greenfield Township, PA
+2. Nancy and John Hollenback, Greenfield Township, PA

 3. Hendrick Manufacturing Company, Carbondale

 4. Ben Franklin High School Class of 1961 and